lp1dev/WebX11/README.md

 # WebX11

-Stream any GNU/Linux GUI application directly to a web browser with low latency and automatic window resizing.
+Stream any GNU/Linux GUI application directly to a web browser with low(-enough) latency and automatic window resizing.

 No VNC, no special client software, no websockify - just a simple HTTP server that makes desktop applications accessible through modern web protocols.